What is wheel alignment?

 There are some basic things you can do to avoid wheel alignment problems;

-- Don't driver your car into curbs hard
+- Don't drive your car into curbs hard

 - Do your best to avoid potholes